phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 ## Refreshing your PR

 There are times where a PR is conflicting with the destination code, where the PR shows changes related to pulls from master, where the PR isn't running correctly, or where the PR just is not reviewable or readable for various reasons.
-One option is to delete the PR and create a new one.
-The easiest way is to create a new branch off the current master and pull from the old branch.
+One option is to pull (or pull --rebase) the Consortium master to your branch.
+Sometimes this creates problems for the PR.
+Another option is to create a new branch and reissue the PR.
 Lets assume the current branch is called feature.
 These steps (or similar) should allow you to continue fairly quickly

+     (delete pull request for feature branch)
      git clone https://github.com/user/cice cice.feature2
      cd cice.feature2
      git remote add upstream https://github.com/cice-consortium/cice
      git pull upstream master
-     git submodule update
      git push origin master
      git branch feature2
      git checkout feature2
      git pull origin feature
+     git submodule update --init
        (review and test)
      git add ...
      git commit -m "pull feature branch to feature2 branch" git push origin feature2
-     (delete pull request for feature branch)
      (create pull request for feature2 branch)

 # Overall Workflow